Avaiga/taipy-doc/docs/tutorials/scenario_management/5_job_execution/index.md

 ![Configuration](images/config.svg){ width=90% : .tp-image-border }

 This line of code alters the execution mode.
-Setting it to *standalone* makes Taipy Core work asynchronously.
+Setting it to *standalone* makes Task orchestration work asynchronously.
 In this configuration, a maximum of two tasks can run simultaneously.

 !!! warning